We provide education, advocacy and experiences to grow local food.

 We are leaders in a community where all people can grow and enjoy healthy, local food.

 Community Crops was started with one community garden in 2003, and has grown over the years to become a successful organization.
-Crops now has twelve community garden sites, a training farm, a successful Community Supported Agriculture program, youth garden and cooking education, a regular farmers’ market stand, and more.
+Crops now has nine community garden sites, a training farm, a successful Community Supported Agriculture program, youth garden and cooking education, a regular farmers’ market stand, and more.

 “If we can continue to inspire people to grow food in their community,